radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 This command will generate and export a zip file to "C:\radiantone\vds\work\o_src1view_sync_o_dstview".
 Copy the generated file path.

-Then, to import the exported data, execute the following command on the destination cluster, specifying the copied file path as the value for path:
+Then, to import the exported data, execute the following command on the destination cluster, specifying the copied file path as the value of the `path` parameter:

 `vdsconfig.bat resource-import -path "C:\tmp\o_src1view_sync_o_dstview.zip" -apply`.